IamSoo/hackernew-scraper/README.md

 python hackernews.py --posts 3

 ```
-To run the rest end point use the following command:
+To run the REST end point use the following command:
 ```
 python hackernewsEndpoint.py